Eternalyze0/jediknight/README.md

 ## Results

-In 36 minutes the AI explores half (about 10 areas or "rooms") of a big free-for-all map.
+In 36 minutes the AI explores half (about 10 areas or "rooms") of a big free-for-all map meant for 32 players.
 During this time it picks up the same health pack twice (after it regenerates in a minute) and the same shield pack twice.

 It wins 3-1, 1-0, 20-11 against Cultist, Jedi Trainer (after starting at a disadvantage) and Desann (the final boss of the game), all set to max Jedi Master level.